InformaticsMatters/squonk/docker/deploy/README.txt

 ----------------------
 Container name: postgres
 Image source: informaticsmatters/rdkit_cartridge
-PostgreSQL database running RDKit cartridge (for chemsearch) based on the informaticsmatters/rdkit_cartrige image and provides:
+PostgreSQL database running RDKit cartridge (for chemcentral search) based on the informaticsmatters/rdkit_cartrige image and provides:
 - all the Squonk runtime data (squonk schema)
-- keycloak configuration data (keycloak schema)
-- xwiki content (xwiki schema)
-Schemas and users are created when a new environment is set up using the contents of the images/init-postgres-db.sh file.
+- keycloak configuration data (keycloak schema) Schemas and users are created when a new environment is set up using the contents of the images/init-postgres-db.sh file.

 3. Keycloak SSO
 ---------------
 Container name: keycloak
 Image source: jboss/keycloak-postgres
-This provides SSO capabilities to the portal and xwiki applications.
+This provides SSO capabilities to the portal applications.
 The realm is named squonk.

 4. Chemservices
 ---------------